deepboliya/Inverted-pendulum-problems/README.md

 # Inverted Pendulum Problems

-This repository contains solutions to various inverted pendulum problems.
-Below are two scenarios: Balancing and Swing Up.
-Each scenario includes a video demonstration and a corresponding performance graph.
+This repository contains solutions to the inverted pendulum problems.Each scenario includes a video demonstration and a corresponding performance graph.

 ## 1. Balance